15 Things People Who Are Always Trying To Improve Themselves Have In Common

 1. They’re goal-oriented.

 People who consistently strive to better themselves have short- and long-term goals.
 They understand who they want to become and what it will take to become that person.
-Self-improvement requires a desired finish line, and people who always try to improve themselves reach that finish line with “SMART” goals—goals that are Specific, Measurable, Achievable, Relevant, and Timely.
+Self-improvement requires a desired finish line, and people who always try to improve themselves reach that finish line with “SMART” goals—goals that are Specific, Measurable, Achievable, Relevant, and Timely, according to Forbes.

 2. They’re familiar with failure.